misterfish/stick/README.md

 	  answer = 'nothing'
 	}

-	// --- it can be vastly improved using an 'anaphoric if' and a stick idiom:
+	// --- it can be vastly improved using an 'anaphoric if' and a stick idiom.
+	// --- `ifOk` takes two functions -- a 'then' function and an 'else' function.

-	const add1IfYouCan = val => val
-	  | ifOk (
+	const add1IfYouCan = val => val | ifOk (
-		// in the 'ok' case, the value is passed to the function. x => x + 1,
+	  // in the 'ok' case, the value is passed to the function.
+	  // `that` is here `val`
+	  that => that + 1,

 	  // in the 'not ok' case, no value is passed.
 	  _ => 'nothing',
 	)

 	// --- or a variant:

 	import { add, always, } from 'stick'

 	const add1 = 1 | add // or add (1)

-	const add1IfYouCan = x => x | ifOk (add1, 'nothing' | always)
+	const add1IfYouCan = x => x | ifOk (
+	  add1,
+	  'nothing' | always,
+	)

     // --- usage:

 	; [0, 10, null, void 8]
 	| map (add1IfYouCan) // [1, 11, 'nothing', 'nothing']

-#### point-free
+#### ٭ point-free

 	// --- a common pattern is when the argument to a function is passed directly into a pipe:

 	const add1IfYouCan = x => x | ifOk (add1, 'nothing' | always)

 	// --- since `x` does not appear anywhere else, we can simply remove it:

 	const add1IfYouCan = ifOk (add1, 'nothing' | always)

 	// --- if the pipe chain consists of more than 1 link:

     const { log, } = console
     const add1IfYouCan = x => x